peterzimon/docs-api/handlebars-themes/context/index/index.md

 ## Description

-`index` is the name for the main post list in your Ghost blog, the `index` context includes the home page and subsequent pages of the main post list.
-The `index` context is always paired with either the `home` context when on the first page of your blog, or the `paged` context when on subsequent pages.
+`index` is the name for the main post list in your Ghost site, the `index` context includes the home page and subsequent pages of the main post list.
+The `index` context is always paired with either the `home` context when on the first page of your site, or the `paged` context when on subsequent pages.

 ## Routes

-The index context is present on both the root URL of the blog, e.g. `/` and also on subsequent pages of the post list, which live at `/page/:num/`.
+The index context is present on both the root URL of the site, e.g. `/` and also on subsequent pages of the post list, which live at `/page/:num/`.
 All routes are now customisable with [Dynamic Routing](https://docs.ghost.org/v2/docs/dynamic-routing).

 ## Templates